crate/cratedb-guide/docs/start/query/ai-integration.md

 ## Related features

-Learn more how to combine ML features with other major features of CrateDB.
+Learn more about how to combine ML features with other major features of CrateDB.

 | Feature             | Description                                 | Documentation                          |
 | ------------------- | ------------------------------------------- |----------------------------------------|